adventuregamestudio/ags-manual-source/AutonumberSpeechFiles.md

 The following types of message are auto-numbered.
 If one of the messages already has a speech number, it will be overwritten:

--   room messages set to be displayed as speech
 -   dialog script messages
 -   dialog options (if "Say" is selected for the option)
 -   Say commands in scripts